DID Method Registration via JSON

 10

-import com.trustweave.did.registration.JsonDidMethodLoader
+import org.trustweave.did.registration.JsonDidMethodLoader

 val loader = JsonDidMethodLoader(kms)